 The conversation is broader than cyber, though.
 For example, a global summary of major power outages, defined as widescale, unplanned power outages affecting at least 1,000 people and lasting at least one hour, resulting in at least 1,000,000 person-hours of disruption, shows that these outages can happen anywhere, even in developed countries.5 A multitude of factors — human error, terrorist acts, utility systems failures, or climate-related catastrophic events — can cause these outages.
 Most important, they can affect every business.

 Key takeaway: Every company is a technology company that relies heavily on a business model powered by digital technologies.
 No company is immune to the risk of failure or compromise of these technologies.
-Many executives and directors realise their organisations may be vulnerable to a cyberattack or the occurrence of unpredictable catastrophic events.
+Many executives and directors realize their organizations may be vulnerable to a cyberattack or the occurrence of unpredictable catastrophic events.

 Where Does Operational Resiliency Begin?

-But the context for the operational resiliency programme itself begins with how organisations define their critical business services and functions.
+But the context for the operational resiliency program itself begins with how organizations define their critical business services and functions.
 These services and functions are determined based on criticality as well as their economic impact.
 Examples of criteria for determining criticality include: